envoyproxy/ratelimit/README.md

 #### Example 4

-The Ratelimit service matches requests to configuration entries with the same depth level.
+The Ratelimit service matches requests to configuration entries with the same depth level, i.e same number of tuples in the request's descriptor as nested levels of descriptors in the configuration file.
 For instance, the following request:

 ```
 RateLimitRequest: